 20: All five dimensions at Stage 4 — verified by artifacts, not self-report

-0–4: You do not have an AI program.
+0–4: You don't have an AI program.
 You have individual experimentation.
 Fund one real pilot with a ship deadline.

 5–9: You shipped something.
-You did not build the platform layer.
+You didn't build the platform layer.
 Platform is the constraint on everything else — invest there next.

 10–14: Real capability in some areas, meaningful gaps in others.
 The lagging dimension — almost always governance or culture — is creating risk for the advancing ones.